IRS Collection Notices

 LT11/L1058/CP90 - Final Notice of Intent to Levy

 This is the big one!
 The “true” final notice!
 This letter allows the IRS to garnish wage or seize assets including bank account funds.
-Weirdly, it doesn't come certified but is quietly slipped into your mailbox warning of impending action if not responded within 90 days.
+Weirdly, it doesn't come certified but is quietly slipped into your mailbox warning of impending action if not responded within 30 days.
 This notice MUST be answered timely and gives taxpayers the right to appeal if they feel that the tax is unjust.
-If unanswered, it also gives the IRS the right to levy bank accounts and garnish wages.
+If unanswered, it also gives the IRS the right to take your money.
 Should you receive this letter it is very important to bring it to our attention as soon as possible.

 LT16/CP508C - Request for Taxpayer Contact and Passport Restriction Letter